Nextiva / Blog / Marketing & Sales

 Interest stage of the customer lifecycle and tactics.

-The interest stage is where potential customers, now aware of your brand, start to actively engage with your content.
+The interest stage is when potential customers, now aware of your brand, actively engage with your content.

 They’re not ready to commit just yet, but they’re curious enough to dig deeper and explore what you offer.
 Your job at this stage is to capture that curiosity and guide them toward learning more.